Midtown Alliance is bringing art to the forefront of the community with a series of storefront murals.

 For the initial phase of the program, Midtown Alliance engaged curator Neda Abghari to deliver the first round of temporary storefront exhibitions.
 Abghari is the Founder and Executive Director of The Creatives Project, an award-winning artist and residency program which has supported over 70 local talents through residency programs and exhibitions since 2011 .

-Temporary installations are the springboard for the next phase of Heart of the Arts, which will focus on residencies to give artists a firm foundation to build creative space in Midtown.
+Temporary installations are the springboard for the next phase of Heart of the Arts—in which Atlanta History Center will also be participating—which will focus on residencies to give artists a firm foundation to build creative space in Midtown.
 Workspaces will be provided from 6–18 months and include a component of community engagement in the form of special programming and events featuring their work.
 Follow Midtown Alliance on Facebook, Instagram, and Twitter for program updates.